gratipay/inside.gratipay.com/www/appendices/security-program.md

 Please note that, as an [open company](http://inside.gratipay.com/big-picture/welcome), our policy is to fully disclose all resolved issues, in the interest of openness and transparency for our customers.

-Please be aware also that we are a small company with only [a little revenue](https://gratipay.com/Gratipay/), and all of our internal staff are unpaid volunteers.
-That's why our bounty amounts are so low.
+We take security seriously, and we're proud to be able to offer bounties through HackerOne.
+That said, we recognize that the amounts are low.
+The reason is that we are a small company with only [a little revenue](https://gratipay.com/Gratipay/), and all of our internal staff are unpaid volunteers.
 We look forward to offering larger bounties as we grow.
-Please tell us in your report if you would prefer not to receive a bounty.
+Thank you for your understanding, and please tell us in your report if you would prefer not to receive a bounty.

 ## Scope